About breast cancer chemotherapy

 Chemotherapy means treatment with drugs that kill cancer cells.
 For breast cancer, you may have chemotherapy

-- Before surgery to shrink a tumour down
+- Before surgery to shrink a tumour down and make surgery possible or less disfiguring

 - After surgery to reduce the chance of it spreading or coming back